lycus/mci/docs/type_system.rst

     }

 A structure can also specify its alignment (this is normally decided by the compiler).
-The alignment must be either be zero or a power of two.
+The alignment must either be zero or a power of two.
 If it is zero, the compiler picks the alignment (that is to say, zero is like the default).
 Examples::